-Exclude private land without agreement of owner; exclude land where Iwi has an interest unless consultation has occurred; exclude DOC land.
-(Iwi position)
+Exclude private land without agreement of owner; exclude land where lwi has an interest unless consultation has occurred; exclude DOC land. (lwi position)

-While it is at variance with our principles to consider land ownership in deciding landscape status, the Iwi are acknowledged as Treaty Partners with Council, and any recommended ONLs or ONFs are subject to further consultation with Iwi, in particular the headlands at Abel Head, Pakawau, and Parapara.
+While it is at variance with our principles to consider land ownership in deciding landscape status, the lwi are acknowledged as Treaty Partners with Council, and any recommended ONLs or ONFs are subject to further consultation with lwi, in particular the headlands at Abel Head, Pakawau, and Parapara.
 These three headlands are unconfirmed ONL.